-[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended September 30, 2018 or [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 000-23153 TRACK GROUP, INC. (Exact name of registrant as specified in its charter) (Delaware 87-0543981 () State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 200 E. 5th Avenue Suite 100 Naperville, Illinois 60563 (Address of principal executive offices, Zip Code) (Registrant's telephone number, including area code) Secu rities registered pursuant to Section 12(b) of the Act: None Secu rities registered pursuant to Section 12(g) of the Act: Common Stock, \$0.0001 par value Indic eate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes [] No [X] Indic eate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes [] No [X] 1934 eate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such grequirements for the past 90 days.
-Yes [X] No [] of R cate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 egulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and such files).
-Yes [X] No [] the b cate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any adment to this Form 10-K. [] emer cate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an eging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth pany" in Rule 12b-2 of the Exchange Act. e accelerated filer [] Accelerated filer [] Smaller reporting company [X] Emerging growth company [] emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. [] Indic cate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes [] No [X] aggregate market value of the registrant's Common Stock held by non-affiliates of the registrant computed by reference to the closing price on ch 31, 2018 was \$3.1 million.
-As of December 17, 2018, there were 11,401,650 shares of Common Stock issued and outstanding.
+[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended September 30, 2019 | TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 000-23153 TRACK GROUP, INC. (Exact name of registrant as specified in its charter) Delaware 87-0543981 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 200 E. 5th Avenue Suite 100 Naperville, Illinois 60563 (Address of principal executive offices, Zip Code) (877) 260-2010 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Common Stock, Par Value \$0.0001 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes [ ] No [X] Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes [ ] No [X] Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes [X] No [ ] Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes [X] No [ ] Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer [ Accelerated filer Non-accelerated filer [ ] Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. [ ] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes [ ] No [X] The aggregate market value of the registrant's Common Stock held by non-affiliates of the registrant computed by reference to the closing price on